h4n0sh1/AD-Tiering/README.md

 ## Usage

-These tools have been developped with minimal impact in mind, as we do measure the intrisical risk associated with these highly sensitive environments.
+These tools have been developped with minimal impact in mind, as we do measure the intrisic risk associated with these highly sensitive environments.
 This means that a typical workflow would encapsulate the following :

 | Script              | Purpose                                   | Recommended Environment |
 | --------------------| ------------------------------------------|-------------------------|